Giriraj Singh makes this vow on population control

 Giriraj Singh shares throwback photo as Shiv Sena splits from BJP again

-Singh, a minister of animal husbandry, dairying and fisheries in the Narendra Modi-led government, had been pitching for a stringent legislation to control the burgeoning population in the country.
+Singh, a minister of animal husbandry, dairying and fisheries in the Narendra Modi-led government, had been pitching for stringent legislation to control the burgeoning population in the country.

 He had thanked the Assam government when it came out with its two-child policy, which entailed that people with more than two kids will not be eligible for government jobs in the northeast state.